Start-Serverless/Site/web/src/content/blog/static_astro_with_sst.md

 - adapter: aws(),
 })
 ```

-Now, in our `sst.config.ts` we are going change our AstroSite import to StaticSite, add our AWS profile which in this case is 'dev', and finally add props to our StaticSite construct which tell it where to find our website after it is built.
-If for some reason your `astro.config.mjs` has a different build output specified you would need the StaticSite buildOutput to match that.

-Now we are going to switch the SST Constructions from AstroSite to StaticSite.
-AstroSite is intended for server-side functionality.
+Now we are going to switch the SST Constructions from AstroSite to StaticSite, and add our AWS profile

 `sst.config.ts`
 ```diff